What is ICSC?

 What files do I need to submit?

-You need to submit: (i) a single solution document for all problems; (ii) a code file (in Python, Java, or C++) for each programming problem.
+You need to submit a single solution document for all problems.
+Optionally, you can submit a code file (in Python, Java, or C++) for each programming problem to be considered for a special honorary note on your certificate and our efficiency leaderboard.

 What should the solution document include?